What Causes a Silent Heart Attack?

 Causes of Silent Heart Attack

 The causes of silent heart attacks are the same as that of a typical heart attack.
 Over the years, plaque builds up in the coronary arteries, thereby narrowing the arteries and restricting the blood and oxygen flow to the heart muscle.
-These plaque deposits can suddenly rupture, this rupture causes a blood clot to form in the artery causing a complete blockage of blood and oxygen to the heart leading to a heart attack.
-Most often these artery blockages cause severe pain, but then again it is also not uncommon for such myocardial infarctions to go unnoticed, which is actually what is referred to as a silent heart attack?
+These plaque deposits can suddenly rupture.
+This rupture causes a blood clot to form in the artery causing a complete blockage of blood and oxygen to the heart leading to a heart attack.
+Most often, these artery blockages cause severe pain.

 Risk Factors for a Silent Heart Attack